-Applying for Tree Preservation Order
+Applying for works to trees subject to a Tree Preservation Order - Conservation area

-Many trees in Salford are protected by a Preservation Order.
+Many trees in Salford are protected by a preservation order.
 These are trees of a high amenity value or which have a significant impact on the environment and have been identified by the council and protected by an order.

 Once an order has been made, the consent of the council is required before a tree may be pruned or felled.
 In certain circumstances, it may be agreed that pruning or removal may be permitted in order to accommodate development, but the TPO enables the council to control these actions and to obtain new planting to replace trees which are removed.
-You can download a form to get approval to carry out pruning or felling work to trees protected by a TPO.
-There is no fee involved.

 If a tree is cut down, uprooted or wilfully destroyed or is deliberately damaged, or pruned in a manner likely to destroy it, in contravention of a TPO, the responsible person may be prosecuted and liable to pay a substantial fine.